-CMU can also help reduce differences across Member States when it comes to market-based savings and investment opportunities.
-While savers in some countries already benefit from a wide range of equity offerings, such as in Sweden where more than 40% of households hold financial instruments, such options are less widely available in other parts of the EU due to for example regulatory barriers but also differences in risk appetite and financial literacy.
-European policy should work to reduce this gap and make market-based savings an accessible and achievable option in all Member States - also incorporating best practices that have proven effective in certain EU countries.
+The CMU can also help reduce differences across Member States when it comes to market-based savings and investment opportunities.
+Savers in some countries already benefit from a wide range of equity offerings, such as in Sweden where more than 40% of households hold financial instruments.
+However, such options are less widely available in other parts of the EU due to, for example, regulatory barriers but also because of differences in risk appetite and financial literacy.
+European policy should work to reduce this gap and make market-based savings an accessible and achievable option in all Member States - also by incorporating best practices that have proven effective in certain EU countries.